ekhadley/zigpres/README.md

 In Zig, errors are first class citizens, as are types.
 Passing around types and errors like any other value are essential parts of ensuring code is correct, and handles errors gracefully.
 Perhaps Zig’s most mentioned feature is `comptime`: a keyword that allows arbitrary code to be executed at compile time.
 It lets us reassure the compiler that a type passed as a function argument will be known later.
 This feature, along with `var`\\`const` for denoting mutability, and other design decisions lets Zig be expressive while still aggressivley optimizing during compilation.

 Zig holds a more pragmatic take on safety (and correctness in general) than Rust.
 Zig appears to respect the fact that people are lazy, and while a select few programmers seem to enjoy fighting their borrow checkers, if you have to do extra work to make your program safe, a lot of people just won’t do it.
 Where Rust makes it harder to do things wrong, Zig instead makes it easier to do things right.
 C is notable for, among many other things, containing an entire arsenal with which to shoot yourself in the foot (or feet).
 Many of these foot guns revolve around manually allocating and freeing memory.
 Zig’s allocators are a novel take on management that makes the easiest way to do things the correct way.

-My overview will begin with the classic examples, then cover try and erorrs, structs/unions/enums, .

 ## Hello Zig